pveentjer/Rust-based-ARM-emulator/Readme.md

 ## Warning

 This project is toy project.
-I want to upgrade my Rust skills and I needed a serious enough challenge to work that can start out single threaded, and eventually could become multithreaded.
-This way I can increase Rust specific complexity in a controlled rate.
+I want to upgrade my Rust skills and I needed a serious enough challenge to work on.
+Also the challenge should initially be without the need for concurrency control so that I get a better understanding of ownership.

 ### CPU features

 * Pipelined execution
 * Super scalar execution
-* Out of Order Execution using the Tomasulo algorithm
+* Out of Order Execution using Tomasulo's algorithm.
+So only RAW dependencies are preserved.
+* Store buffer

 ### Planned CPU features
 * Better support for different data types
 * Speculative execution
+* One way fences like LDAR, STLR, LDAPR.
+* Two way fences like DMB
-* Fences
+* Serializing instructions
+* Exclusive access instructions like LDXR, STXR, LDAXR, STXLR
 * SMT (aka hyper-threading)
 * CMP (aka multicore)
 * Working cache (MESI based)
+* Write coalescing
+* Store buffer out of order commit to the cache

 ## Supported instructions